BrownieO/Conlang-notes/Lexavelo/index.md

 - Head-initial word order

 # Vocabulary
-No dictionary has been released, but the word count is estimated at 2,000 and growing indefinitely.
+No dictionary has been released, but the word count is estimated to be at 2,000 and is growing indefinitely.

 The vocabulary is drawn from "Romance languages, Greek, Dutch, Swedish, And few Czech, and a bit Arabic, and Etc".
-The scope has inflated to include all of Eurasia and even other conlangs.
+This scope has inflated to include all of Eurasia and even other conlangs.

 # Sample text
 <p>